Cluster Configuration

 The prefix to use for public Anvil container images.

-If not specified, imagePrefix
+If not set, imagePrefix

 is used.
 If that isn’t set either, "anvil.works/public/"